schneems/rust_macro_tutorial/docs/add_field_attributes.md

 > Protip: If the whole `syn::parse::ParseStream` isn't consumed in the body of a parse implementation, then it will error.
 This would prevent `KnownAttribute` from accidentally parsing an input like `rename = "true"` as it would match the first ident `rename` but wouldn't consume the rest.
 The error from syn when this happend isn't very intuititve, so if you are puzzling why your parse invocation fails, make sure you've consumed everything.
 You can use `eprintln` to debug.

 Once the equal sign is parsed, then we need to parse the value.
 A `syn::LitStr` will capture a string with quotes.
-So for an input of `rename = "Ruby VERSION"` the `syn::LitStr` will capture `"Ruby VERSION"`.
-We can extract a string from it by calling the `.value()` associated function:
+For an input of `rename = "Ruby VERSION"` the `syn::LitStr` will capture `"Ruby VERSION"`.
+We can extract a string from a `syn::LitStr` by calling the `.value()` associated function:

 ```rust
 Ok(ParseAttribute::rename(